Administrative Procedure 302: Student Enrolment

 14.3 The OSR may or may not be requested by staff at the Care and Treatment Facility.

-Annually, parents/guardians or adult students of full-time online learners must provide in person to their home school, Ontario Residency documentation (utility bill, rental agreement, tax bill, proof of purchase).
-Students who are enrolled in full-time online learning from year to year, must physically present residency documentation at the beginning of each school year.
+Parents/guardians or adult students of exclusively online or remote learners must provide in person to their home school, Ontario Residency documentation (utility bill, rental agreement, tax bill, proof of purchase).
+School staff are required to attest that they have reviewed pupil residency documents at the start of each school year or when a student transfers into exclusively online or remote learning, to ensure the pupil and their parents/guardians are living in Ontario.

-Residency Attestation for Online Learners Form 302R must be completed and placed in the student’s documentation folder of the OSR as well as sent to the Enrolment/Information Department.
-This process must be completed annually should the student remain full time in remote learning.
+Residency Attestation for Online/Remote Learners Form 302R must be completed and placed in the student’s documentation folder of the OSR as well as sent to the Enrolment/Information Department.

 The review of Ontario Residency documentation is part of every new student registration, this form must be completed based on that work for all new enrolments for full-time online learners.